micromouseonline/mazefiles/README.md

-**Please refer to the issues where a proposed file format change is described**

 # mazefiles

 A set of micromouse maze files in text format.
 They have been collected over some years from many sources.

 These files are a companion to the maze tool https://github.com/micromouseonline/micromouse_maze_tool.